-Six years ago my daughter came home from nursery school and showed me a red and white string bracelet.
-She tried to explain to me that we could not take it off her wrist and we have to keep it on our arm until the end of March to “hang it in our roses for the birds”.
+Six years ago my daughter came home from nursery and showed me a red and white string bracelet.
+She told me that we could not take it off her wrist until the end of March.
+And we should then ‘hang it in our rose bush for the birds’.
 It was the first time that I heard about the Greek tradition of the ‘Martis’ and I immediately loved this Greek custom.
-We have been making Martis bracelets each year since and the the children also do it at school.
+We have been making Martis bracelets each year since and th children also do it at school.
 It is a fun tradition that we look much forward too.

 Depending on the region in Greece, there are several variations of this tradition.
 But the Martis goes back to an ancient annual rite celebrating and welcoming the spring.
 Adults and children would wear red and white bracelets.
 They are made on the last day of February and worn from the first of March until 31 March or on Holy Saturday (depending of the region) There are several explanations for its colors.
 The general consensus seems to be that the colors represent ‘purity’ (white) and ‘life’ and ‘passion’ (red).
 I have read of some places in Greece where the colors symbolize the blood of Christ.
 Other parts connect the white and red to the skin color of an upper-class woman’s face and the sun-burned woman working in the fields.
 In ancient times, people believed that the bracelet protected the person who was wearing it from diseases and against the strong spring sun.
 And even now, it is considered a talisman that keeps away the sun, the evil eye, sickness and misfortune.